nyandrianinamamy/typeur-scala/README.md

-## Type Inference System
+## Type Inference System for the course "Typage et Analyse Statique" at Sorbonne Université

-Simply typed lambda-calculus with let-polymorphism and imperative traits.
+This project aims to implement a type inference system based on simply typed lambda-calculus with let-polymorphism and imperative traits.

 ### Implemented terms and types